DUCKSIDE System Requirements

 DUCKSIDE FPS - what frame rate can you expect?

 How many FPS will I get on DUCKSIDE?
-We reference thousands of reports from PCGameBenchmark users running our FPS tracking app to tell you exactly how DUCKSIDE performs across a range of different settings and resolutions on the most popular PC gaming setups.
+We reference thousands of reports from PCGameBenchmark users running our free tool on Overwolf to tell you exactly how DUCKSIDE performs across a range of different settings and resolutions on the most popular PC gaming setups.
 Here's our most recent test result.

 What frame rate does DUCKSIDE run at?